-I.3 Crisis scenario rating at the Member State level
+I.3 Electricity crisis scenario risk rating

-Crisis scenario rating is performed by combining the operational impact rating (resulting from EENS% and LOLE evaluation) and the likelihood rating, as illustrated in the Likelihood – Impact Matrix below.

-For example, if a certain crisis is Likely and has Critical EENS% impact and Minor LOLE impact, it would be defined as Major.
+The classification of an electricity crisis scenario risk rating at a Member State level is performed by combining the likelihood rating and impact rating (both EENSS% and LOLES), as illustrated in the Likelihood-Impact Matrix below.
+The risk rating scale ranges from low to extremely high, with medium, high, and very high being intermediate risk rating categories.
+For example, if a certain crisis is likely and has critical EENSS% impact and minor LOLES impact, the scenario would be evaluated as having high risk.